2.2. Accessing S3 Storage with CyberDuck¶

 Specify a name for the new bucket, and then click Create.
 Use bucket names that comply with DNS naming conventions.
 For more information on bucket naming, see S3 Bucket and Key Naming Policies.

 The new bucket will appear in CyberDuck.
 You can manage it and its contents.

 Versioning is a way of keeping multiple variants of an object in the same bucket.
 You can use versioning to preserve, retrieve, and restore every version of every object stored in your S3 bucket.
 With versioning, you can easily recover from both unintended user actions and application failures.
-For more information about bucket versioning, refer to http://docs.aws.amazon.com/AmazonS3/latest/dev/Versioning.html.
+For more information about bucket versioning, refer to the Amazon documentation.

 Bucket versioning is turned off by default.
-In CyberDuck, you can turn it on by selecting a checkbox in bucket properties.
+In CyberDuck, you can enable it in bucket properties.
 For example: